mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-merge.md

 [Try it (DataTable)](https://dotnetfiddle.net/LULDpj)

 ### Bulk Merge with options
-The `options` parameter let you use a lambda expression to customize the way entities are inserted/updated.
+The `options` parameter lets you use a lambda expression to customize the way entities are inserted/updated.

 ```csharp
 bulk.AutoMapKeyExpression = c => c.Code;